FranciscoDeijangle/Kudos-Algorithms/README.md

 **SCC:** last updated 2015.8.6

-- `SCC.java` Kosaraju's algorithm that caculates the strongly connected component of a directed graph.
+- `SCC.java` Kosaraju's algorithm.
+Calculates strongly connected component of a directed graph.
 - `SCC.txt`  data that stores the edges of a directed graph.